Skip to main content

 I am finding it hard to manage with the deductions from my monthly payment.

-Please could you pause the deductions for 3 months and extend the time I have to repay the advance to 18 months.
+Please could you pause the deductions for 3 months and give me 18 months to repay the advance.

 You could also call the universal credit helpline on 0800 328 5644